unicode-org/messageformat.dev/docs/frameworks/angular.md

 ## Using the `| mf2` pipe in templates

 The `MF2Pipe` is a standalone, impure pipe that returns sanitized HTML.
 Because of this, it is typically used together with `[innerHTML]`.

-Basic usage:
+The basic usage is as follows:

 ```html
 <p [innerHTML]="'greeting' | mf2 : { name: username }"></p>